-ReachOut are a mentoring and education charity – we run afters chool mentoring projects across London, Greater Manchester and Liverpool for young people aged 9-19.
+ReachOut are a mentoring and youth development charity that run after school mentoring projects across London and Manchester aged 9-14.

 There are so many benefits to being part of a ReachOut Project:

 ReachOut Club projects run straight after school for Years 5 and 6.
-Each project supports 10 young people for 20 weeks.
-The sessions involve one-to-one Maths and English activities focusing on building academic confidence, character and growth mind-set, combined with fun group activities such as sports, arts and crafts.
+Each project supports 10 young people for 18 weeks.
+The sessions involve one-to-one Maths and English activities focusing on building academic, combined with fun group activities such as sports, drama and art.
+Providing young people with a mentor whilst in Years 5 and 6 helps them to prepare for the challenging transition into secondary school.

 “My daughter has been attending ReachOut for the last two years.
 In this time, I have seen her grow in confidence and learn how to overcome challenges with a more positive attitude.
 As a parent, I am so grateful for the help and peace of mind ReachOut gives us.